-Here we have considered the minimal dRGT theory as a classical p.d.e. system and asked whether it is well-posed or not.
-It need not be well-posed, as it is regarded as an effective field theory, and high dimension operators could cure such ill-posedness since well-posedness is decided precisely by the short distance behaviour of the theory.
-Perhaps surprisingly we have given a first order formulation of a natural harmonic formulation that we have argued is indeed well-posed near to the vacuum Minkowski spacetime.
-Further we have argued that for large deformations away from Minkowski spacetime then a lack of well-posedness must result from either; \begin{itemize} \item the metric $g_{\mu\nu}$ failing to be Lorentzian, in which case the degrees of freedom associated to the spin-2 graviton modes (and also the constraint violating modes) would not be wavelike, \item the 6 roots of $P_{wave}(\Lambda)$ defined in equation~\eqref{eq:charpoly}, now for a general direction $\hat{k}_i$ failing to be real; then the degrees of freedom associated to the spin-0 and spin-1 graviton modes would fail to be wavelike, \item the inverse metric $G^{\mu\nu}_{(\lambda)}$ defined in~\eqref{eq:Gfmetric} failing to be Lorentzian; we emphasize that this is not a covariant condition, and depends on the choice of time coordinate.
+We have discussed well-posedness for backgrounds that are a large deformations away from Minkowski spacetime.
+A lack of well-posedness may then result from; \begin{itemize} \item the metric $g_{\mu\nu}$ failing to be Lorentzian, in which case the degrees of freedom associated to the spin-2 graviton modes (and also the constraint violating modes) would not be wavelike, \item the 6 roots of $P_{wave}(\Lambda)$ defined in equation~\eqref{eq:charpoly}, now for a general direction $\hat{k}_i$ failing to be real; then the degrees of freedom associated to the spin-0 and spin-1 graviton modes would fail to be wavelike, \item the roots of $P_{wave}(\Lambda)$ remaining real, but failing to have a corresponding full set of eigenvectors at particular spacetime points or directions $\hat{k}_i$, \item the inverse metric $G^{\mu\nu}_{(\lambda)}$ defined in~\eqref{eq:Gfmetric} failing to be Lorentzian; we emphasize that this is not a covariant condition, and depends on the choice of time coordinate.
 Further it can be thought of as constraining the value of $\lambda$, which we are free to choose. \end{itemize} If the first two are the cause then this implies that the ill-posedness is a property of the dRGT dynamics rather than our particular formulation.